surifirstpin/Acubi_documentation/Version.5/Reports.md

 - <b>Row Grouping<b> enables row grouping for field values based on the field selected.(Refer Image 13)

-- <b>Explore Enabled</b> to explore the data which are grouped select the check box <bExplore Enabled.**
+- <b>Explore Enabled</b> to explore the data which are grouped select the check box <b>Explore Enabled.</b>

-- **Stacked** Series values are added on the y-axis, so each consecutive series appears above the last.
+- <b>Stacked</b> Series values are added on the y-axis, so each consecutive series appears above the last.
 Be sure that the units of all series match.

-- **Datasets** this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.
+- <b>Datasets</b> this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

-- **Legend** it will enable you to change the label for measure value in visualization charts.
+- <b>Legend</b> it will enable you to change the label for measure value in visualization charts.
 (Refer Image 13)

 ##  Format

- **Format** enables different type of number format to measure a field value.
-Following are the list of number formats supported by AcuBi:
+ <b>Format</b> enables different type of number format to measure a field value.

+<b><i>Following are the list of number formats supported by AcuBi:</i></b>

 |  Example | Description |
 |  ------ | :------ |